ibm-cloud-docs/vmwaresolutions/shared/shared_zerto.md

 Optionally order Zerto Cloud Connector (ZCC) as an enhanced Zerto option to link on-premises workloads to {{site.data.keyword.cloud_notm}} and replicate on-premises VMs to {{site.data.keyword.cloud_notm}}.
 You can order one ZCC per virtual data center instance.

+### Limitations for Zerto Cloud Connector
+{: #shared_zerto-cloud-limitations}

+The following limitations currently exist for Zerto Cloud Connector.

-Currently, you can create a ZCC only if you have a network that is created in VMware® Cloud Director.
+- You can create a ZCC only if you have a network that is created in VMware® Cloud Director.
 You must ensure that you do not delete that network, either while the ZCC order is in progress or later.
-{:important}
+- You cannot use the ``172.16.3.x.``, ``172.16.7.x``, or ``10.0.0.0/8`` subnets for your on-premises Virtual Replication Appliance or Zerto Virtual Manager deployments if you are ordering a Zerto Cloud Connector.

 ### Procedure to order a Zerto Cloud Connector from the virtual data center instance
 {: #shared_zerto-cloud-connector-order}